-This guide describes the migration process from InfiniMetrics 4.x to InfiniMetrics 5.0 (or above) while preserving data that was collected by the existing InfiniMetrics VM.
+This guide describes the migration process from InfiniMetrics 4.x to InfiniMetrics 5.0 or above while preserving the data that was collected by the existing InfiniMetrics VM.

 - A vCenter login with the appropriate permissions to deploy a new virtual machine.

-- An instance of InfiniMetrics 4.x which will be migrated to the InfiniMetrics instance of the newer version.
-If you are running an older InfiniMetrics release, upgrade to the latest 4.x release (currently 4.3.1) before migrating.
+- An instance of InfiniMetrics 4.x to be migrated to the InfiniMetrics instance of the newer version.
+If you are running an InfiniMetrics release earlier than 4.0, upgrade to the latest 4.x release (currently 4.3.1) before migrating.

-- The disk space allocated to the 5.0 (or above) instance shall be at least of the same size as allocated to the currently running InfiniMetrics 4.x databases.
+Disk space allocated to the 5.0 instance that is at least the same size as that allocated to the currently running InfiniMetrics 4.x databases.

-The new VM should have at least the same storage capacity, RAM, and CPU allocations as the instance running InfiniMetrics 4.x.
+The new VM must have at least the same storage capacity, RAM, and CPU allocations as the instance running InfiniMetrics 4.x.

-- If necessary, configure your firewall to allow HTTP/HTTPS connections from the new VM to your InfiniBoxes.
+- Ensure that your firewall is configured to allow HTTP/HTTPS connections from the new VM to your InfiniBoxes.

-- If necessary, configure your firewall/networking to allow SSH connections from the new VM to your old VM.
+- Ensure that your firewall/networking is configured to allow SSH connections from the new InfiniMetrics 5.0 VM to your old InfiniMetrics 4.x VM.

-Log into the new InfiniMetrics 5.0 (or above) instance via SSH.
+Log in to the new InfiniMetrics 5.0 instance via SSH.
 Use the following credentials: